 How To Make A Logo Background Transparent

 The following is a breakdown of the steps taken to achieve this task.
-For complete step-by-step instructions I would highly advise that you watch the video tutorial at the top of the page.
+For complete step-by-step instructions I would highly advise that you watch the video tutorial below:

 The steps we’ll be taking are as follows…